 7. Change Link Copy

 Your main navigation communicates your offering.
 Choosing the right words helps those who never click on your navigation.
 When testing navigation language, it is common to see an increase in conversions but no increase in clicks on the navigation elements we’re testing.
-Navigation is a way to communicate your value proposition and offering.
+Thus, ecommerce site navigation is a way to communicate your value proposition and offering.

 After determining that all the right links are present, look at the word choice for each link.
 Is there a more accurate or intuitive way to define that category or other link heading?
 Could you be more specific?
 More general?
 Are certain categories selling like crazy when the user enters the website directly via the product page but rarely being clicked on via navigation?